Books

 [Éditions Images Vevey]

-Each Poison, A Pillow combines fragments from found footage, private archives, and digital interfaces to offer an unreserved perspective on the subject of women and alcoholism.
+Each Poison, A Pillow combines fragments from found footage, private archives, and digital interfaces to offer an unreserved perspective on the subject of women and alcohol(ism).
 In exploring the phenomenon of women's drinking habits, Stefanie Moshammer also delves into her own family history, weaving together content from social media, medical and scientific research, and advertisements.

 Not just your face honey